ciaranfinn/distributed-file-system/README.md

 #### Replication (Within File Service)
-Though I didn't manage to compleletly finish this feature I had a good idea about how it was to work.
-My plan was that when a file is uploaded it would get replicated onto another file server.
+For this feature I used a chain replication approach.
+When a file is uploaded, it would get replicated onto another file server.
 When a file is written, the server should contact another node to share the file for replication.
 When the node gets the file, it will check to see if it has the file before it attempts to save it.
 If it doesn't have the file, it will mark that it has gotten it, and then proceed to write the file to its own bucket.
-This can be imagined as form of chained replication.
+This can be imagined as form of chained.
 Each file service should be able to replicate the files until each node in the network has the file.
+This is a good to use as it means that one node doesn't hold the sole responsibility to share the file with all the other nodes in the network.

 #####Example
 * Images two file server nodes